 As the wellness movement grows, more and more of us are prioritizing natural health care.
-Products like probiotic tinctures and vitamin supplements labeled as natural or organic are flying off the shelves.
+Products like probiotic tinctures and vitamin supplements labeled as natural, organic, or vegan are flying off the shelves.

-According to the Global Wellness Institute, the wellness market grew 12.8 percent from 2015 to 2017, and was valued a whopping $4.2 trillion in 2018.
+According to the Global Wellness Institute, the wellness market grew 12.8% from 2015 to 2017, and was valued at a whopping $4.2 trillion in 2018.
 To put it in perspective, that means the market grew nearly twice as fast annually as global economic growth.
 Wellness expenditures were more than half as large as total global health expenditures in those years.

 The growing health and wellness trend shows no signs of stopping.

 But what if you do get sick?
 Whether it’s mentally or physically, it’s bound to happen even with every wellness product on the market.
 Maybe you can go outdoors to save on natural wellness products.